Try these popular Latin foods for meals you won’t soon forget!

 Cuban stuffed bell peppers are tasty, healthy, and super-easy to make.
 If you’re looking for a quick dinner recipe to add to your weekly meal rotation, this is it.

 Sweet bell peppers are filled with Cuban picadillo or seasoned ground beef and rice and drizzled with a refreshing salsa on top.

 Even veggie haters will ask for seconds!

 Carne guisada is a Colombian stew loaded with beef, tomatoes, and scallions.

-The stew is simmered in beer and flavored with cumin, garlic, and cilantro.
+The stew is simmered in beer (I like light Mexican beers) and flavored with cumin, garlic, and cilantro.
 It’s rich, hearty, and 100% delicious.

 You’ll love how insanely tender the beef is!
 It’s so soft, it almost melts in your mouth.
 I’m drooling just thinking about it!

 Time for dessert, my favorite part of any meal.
 Brazilian truffles, called brigadeiros, are sinful and heavenly at the same time.

 Seriously, I can’t resist.
 The sweetness of the condensed milk and the richness of cocoa powder create such a silky texture and decadent flavor.